Office Space poster

 The inciting incident occurs at 11 minutes when Anne drags Peter to an occupational hypnotherapist.
 Dr. Swanson puts Peter into deep relaxation, telling him he has no worries or concerns - then dies of a heart attack mid-session, leaving Peter permanently hypnotized into blissful indifference..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to During his interview with the efficiency consultants (the Bobs), Peter brutally honestly describes how he does "about fifteen minutes of real, actual work" per week and doesn't care about Initech.
+This illustrates the protagonist's commitment to During his interview with the efficiency consultants (the Bobs), Peter brutally honestly describes how he does "about fifteen minutes of real, actual work" per week and doesn't care about Initech.
 Instead of being fired, his honesty impresses them and they promote him., moving from reaction to action.

 The Collapse moment at 66 minutes (73% through) represents the emotional nadir.
 Here, Joanna breaks up with Peter after he accuses her of sleeping with Lumbergh.
 Peter realizes he's become as miserable and paranoid as he was before hypnosis.
 The money is gone from Michael's account - they're facing federal prison.
 Tom attempts suicide.
-Everything has fallen apart., demonstrates the protagonist at their lowest point.
+Everything has fallen apart., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 71 minutes initiates the final act resolution at 79% of the runtime.
 Peter has a realization: he'll take full responsibility, return the money, and accept prison if necessary.
 He writes a confession letter and slides the money under the Initech door, choosing integrity over escape.
 He synthesizes rebellion with responsibility., demonstrating the transformation achieved throughout the journey.